cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/overview.rst

 * Due to the transition of FutureGrid to FutureSystems, we have limited our tutorial activities in regards to baremetal provisioning

-* We are focussing our current efforts on the development of our PaaS launcher that interfaces with chef and ssh to deploy platforms on other resources.
+* We are focusing our current efforts on the development of our PaaS launcher that interfaces with chef and ssh to deploy platforms on other resources.